Motivation: Super Improver®

 – Show Grit during the test.

-In Upper grades you can start the year with targets for being in their seat at the bell or bringing required supplies to class.
+In upper grades, start the year with targets for being seated at the bell or bringing required supplies to class.

-Big Point 2: No amount of negative behavior can take away the improvements a student made to earn a star.
+Big Point: No amount of negative behavior can take away the improvements a student made to earn a star.
 Never take stars away after they are earned.

 Eventually, add dice rolls to your game.

-- Record Super Improver points on a clipboard roll sheet.
+1. Record Super Improver® points on a clipboard roll sheet.

-- In the morning, a green dice is worth one bonus point.
+4. In the morning, a green dice is worth one bonus point.
 After lunch, the blue dice is worth two bonus points.
-End of the day, when energy tanks, a red dice is worth three bonus points!
+End of the day, when energy tanks, a red dice is worth three bonus points.

 How do students level up?